davidson16807/tectonics.cpp/README.md

 Now within the terminal, navigate to any folder in the tectonics repo and run `scons -u`.
 This will create an executable in the same folder that you can run.

 Additional setup is needed to run graphical demos under `demo/`.
-You will need to download the binaries for glew and glfw:
+You will need the Windows binaries for glew and glfw.
+Windows binaries for glew and glfw can be found under `demo/windows-*` folders, or the latest binaries can be downloaded here:

 https://glew.sourceforge.net/
 https://www.glfw.org/

-Additional instructions will be provided in the future to decribe how to proceed from there.
+Copy glew32.dll and glfw3.dll to the folder with the Makefile that you are building from, then run `scons -u`.
+This will create a new executable, "tests.exe", which you can run.

 # Using Visual Studio